pattan-net/pattan-mongo-survey/README.md

 ### PATTAN-MONGO-SURVEY

-Python package to support surveyJS with a mongodb backend.
+Support a surveyJS frontend with a mongodb backend.

 ## Configuration